vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 image: "default-cover.png"
 lastmod: "2021-05-21"
 why:
-- To capture and model business processes, aligning balanced teams with stakeholders and SMEs on business practice.
+- To capture and model business processes, aligning balanced teams with stakeholders and Subject Matter Experts on business practice.
 - To identify user interaction within a process and identify where user journeys are required.
-- To align balanced teams with stakeholders and SMEs around a common and understandable language.
+- To align balanced teams with stakeholders and subject matter experts around a common and understandable language.
 - To build a feature oriented context for future development.
-- To draft, communicate and validate lean product assumptions, with stakeholders and SMEs.
+- To draft, communicate and validate lean product assumptions, with stakeholders and subject matter experts.
 - To identify a thin slice and first iteration with prioritized, lean assumptions.
 - To create an algorithmic model of a business process.
 - To break down large problem spaces into smaller more manageable problems.